 …will inevitably have a stately fortune at the age of 40 or 50, given the use of practical frugalism.”

 These are good and interesting insights for readers in the 20th, and as I’m in the same age.
 I draw my consequences from the engagement of frugalism.
 I do not want to be a typical frugalist, because I enjoy life and having fun!

 On the other hand, I realize that I can either save or spend every single dollar I make, and that too many things are burdensome in the end.
 And a little braking may be needed.
 So, I’m going to visit and read all the frugalist blogs I stumble over at least once a week in the future to learn all my options.
-That will ground me and hopefully save me from the worst consumer sins so that I too will be financially free, just like Oliver but at my 30th.
+That will ground me and hopefully save me from the worst consumer sins so that I too will be financially free through frugalism, just like Oliver, but in my 30s.